nulab/scala-oauth2-provider/README.md

 - redirectUri
   - This value must be enabled on authorization code grant

-### Work with Playframework
+### Work with Play Framework

-You should follow three steps below to work with Playframework.
+You should follow three steps below to work with Play Framework.

 * Define a controller to issue access token
 * Assign a route to the controller